 She calls this room my “hujrah” (cloister / man-cave).

 This is my operational room.
 This is where I monitored the entire 2013 elections, and in the words of my cousin Sidra, “as a one-man army”.
 This is where I read, I write, I cozy up in to my lonely self and spend time thinking, smoking, taking tea or coffee, use internet, go “social”, do multimedia of all types depending on my mood and just be with myself – most of the time just sit and do nothing.
-Continue with reading
+Continue reading “Things I Want Her to Know”

 He stopped running, breathing heavily, sweat dripping down his face, and threw himself on the ground.
 A shadow turned around and ran towards him and almost screamed in a melodious, young, worried female voice, “What happened?
 Are you alright?”
 He could not say a word in response; he was breathing so heavily, but waved a hand to reassure her that he was alright.
-Continue with reading
+Continue reading “Happily Never After – Part I”